How to Spend a Day In Myanmar’s NEW capital city – Naypyidaw

 The elephants are here because the Burmese people believe that they bring peace, stability and prosperity.

-If you’re looking for other ethical places to see elephants, then I highly recommend the Mondulkiri Elephant Sanctuary in Cambodia.
+If you’re looking for more ethical places to see elephants, then I highly recommend the Mondulkiri Elephant Sanctuary in Cambodia.
 It is glorious.
 We took a hike there and you can read about it here.

 ASocialNomad is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, and amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.
 As an Amazon Associate, I earn from qualifying purchases.